NoeltHS/Test/guides/training-guide.md

 ## Training Conclusion
 {: .text-red-300 }
 Upon the completion of the training session, there should be no LRs remaining, and only a few HRs should be present.
 It is crucial for all trainers to leave the server once their training duties are fulfilled.
-In case there are any players still lingering, encourage them to head to the store. **Nothing else should be happening after training sessions.
-Photos for the Host, Co-Host, and rankers only are not permitted after training sessions**.
+In case there are any players still lingering, encourage them to head to the store.
+Nothing else should be happening after training sessions.
+Photos for the Host, Co-Host, and rankers only are not permitted after training sessions.
 If there is an abundance of players remaining in the server, an SHR should initiate a shutdown or run the command :place all.

 The Co-Host should send the final group shout and submit the training attendance through a ticket.